paulinedef/Oceane/fontbakery/fontbakery-report.md

 </div></details><details><summary>🔥 <b>FAIL:</b> Check that legacy accents aren't used in composite glyphs. (derived from com.google.fonts/check/legacy_accents) (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/legacy_accents">com.google.fonts/check/legacy_accents</a>)</summary><div>

-* 🔥 **FAIL** Glyph "aogonek" has a legacy accent component (ogonek).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Hbar" has a legacy accent component (macron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Tbar" has a legacy accent component (macron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Wcircumflex" has a legacy accent component (circumflex).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
-</div></details><details><summary>🔥 <b>FAIL:</b> Check if each glyph has the recommended amount of contours. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/contour_count">com.google.fonts/check/contour_count</a>)</summary><div>

-* 🔥 **FAIL** The following glyphs have no contours even though they were expected to have some:

-	- Glyph name: wdieresis	Expected: 3

-	- Glyph name: wdieresis	Expected: 3
- [code: no-contour]
-* ⚠ **WARN** This check inspects the glyph outlines and detects the total number of contours in each of them.
-The expected values are infered from the typical ammounts of contours observed in a large collection of reference font families.
-The divergences listed below may simply indicate a significantly different design on some of your glyphs.
-On the other hand, some of these may flag actual bugs in the font such as glyphs mapped to an incorrect codepoint.
-Please consider reviewing the design and codepoint assignment of these to make sure they are correct.

-The following glyphs do not have the recommended number of contours:

-	- Glyph name: at	Contours detected: 3	Expected: 2

-	- Glyph name: onehalf	Contours detected: 7	Expected: 3

-	- Glyph name: aogonek	Contours detected: 3	Expected: 2

-	- Glyph name: Cacute	Contours detected: 3	Expected: 2

-	- Glyph name: jcircumflex	Contours detected: 3	Expected: 2

-	- Glyph name: lcaron	Contours detected: 1	Expected: 2

-	- Glyph name: Tbar	Contours detected: 2	Expected: 1

-	- Glyph name: uogonek	Contours detected: 2	Expected: 1

-	- Glyph name: uni0237	Contours detected: 2	Expected: 1

-	- Glyph name: infinity	Contours detected: 2	Expected: 3

-	- Glyph name: Cacute	Contours detected: 3	Expected: 2

-	- Glyph name: Tbar	Contours detected: 2	Expected: 1

-	- Glyph name: aogonek	Contours detected: 3	Expected: 2

-	- Glyph name: at	Contours detected: 3	Expected: 2

-	- Glyph name: infinity	Contours detected: 2	Expected: 3

-	- Glyph name: jcircumflex	Contours detected: 3	Expected: 2

-	- Glyph name: lcaron	Contours detected: 1	Expected: 2

-	- Glyph name: onehalf	Contours detected: 7	Expected: 3

-	- Glyph name: uni0237	Contours detected: 2	Expected: 1

-	- Glyph name: uogonek	Contours detected: 2	Expected: 1
- [code: contour-count]
 </div></details><details><summary>⚠ <b>WARN:</b> Checking OS/2 achVendID. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/vendor_id">com.google.fonts/check/vendor_id</a>)</summary><div>